tammybutow/hello-aws-app/README.md

 # hello-aws-app
-Demo app for AWS that uses MySQL RDS
+Demo app for AWS that uses MySQL RDS.

-Purpose of this app is to demo Application Level Failure Injection with Java
+The purpose of this app is to demo Application Level Failure Injection with Java